MBtech/secaid/rest/README.md

 Make sure you have `Direct Access Grants Enabled` in the settings of the keycloak Client ID that you are using

-Set Keycloak setting based on the template in `app/main/util/keycloak_settings.py`
+Set appropriate settings based on the template in `app/main/util/settings.py`

-Set `export KEYCLOAK_FLASK_SETTINGS=local_settings.py` to point to the keycloak settings file
+Set `export SETTINGS=local_settings.py` to point to the keycloak settings file

 Do port forwarding `secaid port-forward -n mongodb svc/mongodb 27017:27017 &`